ortsed/eia-fuel-costs/README.md

  - Other models.
 Random Forest, Keras/TensorFlow, GradientBoosting, and LogisitcRegression were tried as comparison models to confirm that DecisionTree was not severely lacking in potential accuracy, but none of these returned substantially improved results.

+  - Some time-series analysis was done to identify if ARIMA would help, but no time-based correlations were identified.

  - Stratifying independent variable.
 Little affect on results.

   - Feature removal: removing features whose importance by the default model was equal to zero.
 This did not largely affect results except for on modelling Other Fuels.